-A student who has reason to believe and can demonstrate that the Department Review Committee did not give the appeal a fair hearing may appeal the Committee's decision on procedural grounds in writing to the Senate Appeals Committee through Academic and Career Services.
-The appeal to the Senate Appeals Committee should be submitted no later than 30 days after notification has been received from the Departmental Review Committee.
+A student who has reason to believe and can demonstrate that the Departmental Review Committee did not give the appeal a fair hearing may appeal the Committee's decision on procedural grounds in writing to the Senate Appeals Committee through the Registrar.

-11. University Policies
+12. University Policies